Henry Spinetti: Career

 Spinetti began his recording career with Scrugg, which recorded on the Pye label.
 Band members included fellow Welshman Jack Russell, Christos Demetriou and the South African singer-songwriter, John Kongos.
 In the early 1970s, Spinetti appeared with Kongos on BBC Television's Top of the Pops performing Kongos' chart hit single, "He's Gonna Step on You Again".
 After leaving Scrugg, Spinetti's early work included spells with The Herd and Judas Jump, who were the opening act at the Isle of Wight Festival 1970.
 The line-up of The Herd and Judas Jump included Andy Bown, who later joined Status Quo.
-He was a member of the UK band Hustler which released two albums - High Street (1974) and Play Loud (1975), the latter of which was produced by Roy Thomas Baker.
+He was a member of the UK band Hustler which released two albums—High Street (1974) and Play Loud (1975), the latter of which was produced by Roy Thomas Baker.

 Spinetti played on eight of the ten tracks on Gerry Rafferty's album City to City (including the hit "Baker Street"), and also played in the 2002 memorial concert for George Harrison, "The Concert For George".
-In 2011 Spinetti recorded with Andy Bown again, playing drums on Bown's solo album "Unfinished Business".
-Spinetti was a member of Eric Clapton's touring band in the 2010s.
+In 2011 Spinetti recorded with Andy Bown again, playing drums on Bown's solo album, Unfinished Business.
+Spinetti was a member of Eric Clapton's touring band in the 1980s and the 2010s.